matloff/des/README.md

 The package function **newsim** initializes the simulation, particularly the sim list.
 The lines we see above are setting application-specific information in the sim list, such as the arrival and service rates.
+Note too the initialization of the "bookkeeping" variables **totjobs** and **totwai**, which we need to find the mean queue wait at the end of the simulation.

 We will explain the other application-specific components shortly, but first note that the call to **newsim** also initializes non-application